timghaly/EcoFoldDB/README.md

 ### Install Foldseek
 `EcoFoldDB-annotate` requires Foldseek for protein annotations.
 A GPU-compatible Foldseek is highly recommended for metagenome-scale annotations (i.e., for millions of proteins).
 Protein sequences are converted directly to a structural database using the ProstT5 protein language model.
 GPU can accelarate ProstT5 inference by one to two orders of magnitude.

+There are different options to install Foldseek:

-*Downloading Foldseek's precompiled binary - Linux AVX2 & GPU build*
+*Option 1 (GPU Foldseek): Download Foldseek's precompiled binary - Linux AVX2 & GPU build*
 ```
 wget https://mmseqs.com/foldseek/foldseek-linux-gpu.tar.gz
 tar xvfz foldseek-linux-gpu.tar.gz
 ```
-*Or, compile GPU Foldseek binary from source to be optimised to your specific system*:
+*Option 2 (GPU Foldseek): Instead, compile GPU Foldseek binary from source to be optimised to your specific system*:

 ```
 conda create -n nvcc -c conda-forge cuda-nvcc cuda-cudart-dev libcublas-dev libcublas-static cuda-version=12.6 cmake